stephtelolahy/WildWestOnline/README.md

 The project is composed of SwiftPackage products with the following structure.
 - All features are implemented in self-contained module Core
-- UI and Data layer depend on Core
+- UI and Data layers depend on Core

 ```mermaid
 ---